-- 9.1 I conclude there are seven issues relevant to the consideration of the Swan and LDL submissions. - 9.2 The first, and in my opinion most important, issue is the need for urgent supply of residential land for housing in the Wakatipu basin.
+- 9.1 I conclude there are three issues relevant to the consideration of the KRA submission. - 9.2 The first, and in my opinion most important, issue is the need for urgent supply of residential land for housing in the Wakatipu basin.
 In my opinion, the requested LDRZ is a strategically placed parcel of land, adjoining an existing LDRZ, in a location that can be fully serviced with Council infrastructure.
-There is a desperate need to zone areas such as this in the district for residential development is evidenced by the fact that the Wakatipu basin has Housing accord status and is a High Growth Area under the NPS for Urban Development Capacity.
-The requested LDRZ will go some way towards addressing the capacity issues of the NPS. - 9.3 The second issue is landscape and visual amenity effects, in particular protection of the ONF of the Shotover River from inappropriate subdivision, use and development.
-In this regard, I rely on the evidence of Mr. Espie who concludes that with respect to landscape character the requested LDRZ will have a no more the negligible effect.
-However, Mr. Espie does find that in terms of views the requested LDRZ will have a moderate effect from the higher parts of old Arthurs Point and substantial effect from the Wattie's Track area.
-In my opinion, these effects have to be balanced against the issues detailed in the first issue and the fact that no person submitted in opposition to the zoning requests.
+It is considered to be a very central and desirable area of the Wakatipu Basin to live.
+Proximity to the existing urban fabric of Frankton and Kelvin Heights, sun and outlook are very good.
+There is a desperate need to zone areas such as this in the district (particularly as central as this) for residential development as evidenced by the fact that the Wakatipu basin has SHA status and is a High Growth Area under the NPS for Urban Development Capacity.
+The requested LDRZ will go some way towards addressing the capacity issues of the NPS. - 9.3 The second issue is landscape and visual amenity effects, in particular protection of the ONF of Peninsula Hill from inappropriate subdivision, use and development.
+In this regard, I refer to the report of Dr. Read who concludes that in the context of other adjoining submissions #533 and #661 and with existing LDRZ adjacent the requested LDRZ on the subject land will be insignificant. - 9.4 The third issue is geotechnical.
+In this regard, I rely on the expert evidence of Mr. Bryant who concludes there are no geotechnical issues that would prevent development within the requested LDRZ. - 9.5 With respect to section 32AA of the RMA I conclude that the requested LDRZ is the most appropriate zoning for the subject site. - 9.6 Overall, I consider the requested LDRZ achieves the purpose and principles of the RMA.